-- 7(d) intrinsic values of ecosystems - 7(f) maintenance and enhancement of the quality of the environment, and - 7(g) any finite characteristics of natural and physical resources
+- 7(b) the efficient use and development of natural and physical resources; - 7(f) maintenance and enhancement of the quality of the environment, and - 7(g) any finite characteristics of natural and physical resources

 Section 8 of the Act shall take into account the principles of the Treaty of Waitangi (Te Tiriti o Waitangi).
-I understand that the applicant has consulted with iwi.
 I do not anticipate that there are any relevant issues for this application in respect of Section 8.

 If consent is granted, the proposed activity must be deemed to represent the sustainable use and development of a physical resource and any adverse effects of the activity on the environment should be avoided, remedied or mitigated.
-The critical issue of this consent is whether the proposal represents sustainable use of the rural land resource, whereby servicing and cumulative adverse effects are no more than minor.